fuzzylogicxx/fuzzylogic/posts/thoughts-on-html-over-the-wire-solutions.md

 ---

-There’s a similar excitement at my place of work (and among the Rails community in general) about [Turbo](https://turbo.hotwired.dev/), which promises:
+There’s similar excitement at my place of work (and among the Rails community in general) about [Turbo](https://turbo.hotwired.dev/).
+It promises:

 > the speed of an SPA without having to write any JS